 We usually think that Lent is a personal journey, but that’s not all it is.
-Lent is a time for the church and the world itself to make a journey to renewal.
+Lent is a time for the church and the world to commit to a journey to renewal.

 “We” are going up to Jerusalem, Jesus says to his disciples in Matthew’s gospel and they follow him to the place of challenge and reward, to be renewed by the graces of his paschal mystery.
 “We”, the church and all creation, are called.

 On the journey, the mother James and John saw an opportunity for herself and her sons.
 “Command that these two sons of mine sit, one at your right and the other at your left, in your kingdom.”
 She’s looking for power and prestige.

 Jesus reminds her that his followers are not to be served, but to serve.
 It will cost them and not make them rich, for “the Son of Man did not come to be served but to serve and to give his life as a ransom for many.”

 The mother’s request for power won’t be the last request like that disciples of Jesus make.
 It’s a temptation most of us share.
 The church has always been beset by members using its resources and power for themselves.
 That’s why Jesus’ words are so important to hear during Lent.
 Serving others is a good part of the cross we should bear.